alcharra/product-info-scraper/README.md

 2. When prompted, choose the action by entering the corresponding number:
    - 1. Add items
    - 2. Export items
+   - 3. Exit

 3. If adding items, select the category by entering the corresponding number:
    - 1. Kitchen
    - 2. Living Room
    - 3. Bedroom
    - 4. Bathroom
+   - 5. Go back to main menu

 4. Enter the product URLs one by one.
-Type `exit` to stop adding products.
+Type `back` to change category.

 #### Exporting Data